 D. before 3 Mar 1697 in New York

-Jan Stryker (sometimes spelled Strycker) was born in Ruinen, Netherlands in 1615.
-He married Lammertje Seubring and they had 8 children (most of their birth dates are unknown).
-Jan was a gunsmith and made armor.
-In January 1643, he and his brother, Jacobus, were granted land in New Amsterdam by the Dutch West India Company, under an agreement they would bring twelve families to the colony at their own expense.
-It's not known how this offer played out, but in 1651, Jacobus migrated to New Amsterdam and Jan moved there in 1652.
+In January 1643, Jan and his brother, Jacobus, were granted land in New Amsterdam by the Dutch West India Company, under an agreement they would bring twelve families to the colony at their own expense.
+It's not known how this offer played out, but in about 1652, Jan moved his family there, and Jacobus came over as well.

-Jacobus was a portrait artist, known to have done paintings of four people: himself, Jan, Adriaen Van der Donck and Governor Peter Stuyvesant.
-All were thought to be painted during the years 1653-1655.
+Jacobus was a portrait artist, and two of his known paintings were of himself and his brother Jan.
+It was thought that he painted them during the years 1653-1655.
 The portrait of Jan shows a bearded man of about 40 years-old, proud and confident.
-The painting is in the possession of the National Gallery in Washington, D.C., and in spite of a note from Jan's 18th century relative identifying the painting, they doubt that it's really a portrait of Jan or that Jacobus painted it.
+(The painting is in the possession of the National Gallery in Washington, D.C., and in spite of a note from Jan's 18th century relative identifying the painting, their official view is that the artist and subject are unknown.)

-On December 11, 1653, Jan was one of 19 New Amsterdam men who signed a petition going up against the conduct of Governor Stuyvesant.
-The signers wanted more representation in their government, and more of a say in the passage of laws and orders.
-The following year, Jan took the lead in founding a new settlement on Long Island called Midwout, later to be called Flatbush.
-He was appointed as one of two commissioners to build a church there, which would become the Flatbush Reformed Dutch Church.
+Within a year or two of arriving in New Netherland, Jan took the lead in founding a new settlement on Long Island called Midwout, later to be called Flatbush.
+Along with two other men, he petitioned Governor Stuyvesant for permission to develop some flat acreage next to other settlements that would be good for farming.
+Jan was appointed as one of two commissioners to build a church there, which would become the Flatbush Reformed Dutch Church.
 (It's still in existence today at Flatbush and Church Avenue in Brooklyn, though it's a more recent building.)
 Jan was chosen as chief magistrate from Midwout, a position he held for 20 years.

 In August 1664, when the Dutch colony was dealing with the threat of a takeover by the British, Governor Stuyvesant requested that the towns on Long Island send over "every third man to defend the Capital from the English now arriving in the Narrows."
 Jan gave the answer on behalf of the settlements that it was impossible to do this because "we must leave wives and children seated here in fear and trembling, which our hearts fail to do, as the English are themselves hourly expected there."